AP Interview: Indians owner says name won't change in 2021 - WHIZ News

 “I consider myself a fifth-generation Clevelander,” he said.
 “It’s in our blood and baseball and the Indians are synonymous, and that goes to the whole intent versus impact thing.
 Nobody intended anything negative by our attachment to the name Indians, but the impact has been tough.”

-Washington dropped its name in July after bowing to pressure from corporate sponsors.
+“To me if the Native American people don’t appreciate that name, then it’s time to go,” Nance said.
+“I’m not just a fan of the Cleveland Indians, I’m a fan of Cleveland baseball.
+If they change their name to whatever it may be, the Spiders, the Guardians, whatever it is, I’m still going to be a fan.

+“Just because they changed the name doesn’t mean I stop loving the players, stop loving the manager.
+If it makes a group of people feel less marginalized, then I’m all for it,” he said.

-It was only hours later that Dolan announced a thorough review of the team’s name.
-In the following months he met with fans, business leaders, players, social activists and researchers focused on Native American culture and issues.
+It was only hours after Washington’s decision in July that Dolan announced a thorough review of Cleveland’s name.
+In recent months he met with fans, business leaders and researchers focused on Native American culture and issues.

 Dolan called those conversations “both enlightening and challenging.”

-Note: This story has been corrected to fix a quote to refer to 200-plus high school teams in the Ohio area, not Cleveland.